M.Ed., RD, LDN, CLC, RYT-200

-Whether you buy baby food at the market or make it from scratch, it’s important to know how to store, prepare and reheat your baby’s food correctly and safely.
-Store-bought baby food usually comes in a glass jar, plastic container or resealable pouch and does not require refrigeration or freezing before opening.
+Whether you buy baby food at the market or make it from scratch, it’s important to know how to store, prepare, and reheat your baby’s food correctly and safely.
+Store-bought baby food usually comes in a glass jar, plastic container, or pouch and usually does not require refrigeration or freezing before opening.
 These foods are manufactured to be shelf-stable, like any other pantry item (think beans, soups, or condiments).
-They can typically stay fresh on the shelf for 1-2 years, but always check expiration dates carefully.
+They can typically stay fresh on the shelf for 1 to 2 years, but always check expiration dates carefully.1

 Freeze purees in ice cube trays or on a cookie sheet

-Ice cube trays are not only convenient, they are also incredibly helpful in portioning out your baby’s food.
-The cubes are roughly 1 ounce each, so you can easily measure the amount of food your baby is eating and you can also thaw small portions at a time to reduce waste.
+Ice cube trays are not only convenient, they are also incredibly helpful in portioning out homemade baby food.
+The cubes are roughly 1 ounce each, so you can easily measure the amount of food your baby is eating and thaw small portions at a time to reduce waste.

-Glass baby food jars (or any glass container) are not meant to freeze.
+Glass baby food jars (or any glass container) are not meant to be frozen.
 Frozen glass can burst or cause tiny fractures in the glass leaving behind microscopic shards that you may never see.